Roscode/mealthyme/README.md

 ### Top level description

-This projects aims to provide a single user (or household) with an easy and automated way to plan their grocery shopping and meal preparation.
+This projects aims to provide a single user with an (relatively) automated way to plan their grocery shopping and meal preparation.
 Many college students and people in general, ourselves included, find it difficult to efficiently plan their meals and shopping and as a result end up wasting food that goes bad, money to order food or go out, and time trying to organize everything by hand.
 Poor meal planning can also contribute to weight gain as the easiest meals aren't necessarily the healthiest.

-The data domains we will need to master for this project will include:
-* Food items including amount, price, and possibly nutritional data.
-* Recipes and their relationship to food items especially regarding amount.
-* Time.
-We will need to keep track of days, weeks, and possibly months in advance to really optimize for cost.
-* Meals will likely be among the most complex entity/set of entities and relationships in the model, since they will need to relate to almost all other entities and represent much of the most crucial information for the app.
-* Users will be represented of course.
-* Households will be collections of users to allow for more than one person to collaborate on meal planning.
-* A Pantry will represent the collection of food items available to a household.
-* A Shopping list will represent the set of food needed for some future meals that isn't present in the Pantry
-* Probably more we haven't thought of yet.
+### Model

+Please (go to the repo) and see the schema.sql file and the er_diagram for database structure.
+We are currently not going to concern ourselves with amounts of food because of the complexity there (i.e. buying a pound of flour and using "a little more than" 3 cups is difficult to model effectively), but as we get further into the project we will attempt to introduce it, so we're boing to build the system with that forethought.

 ### Users of the database system